SampleEnvironment/secop-site/source/howtos/coupled_modules.rst

 -----------------------------------------

-It is worth noting what SECoP does *not* introduce here: there is no new message type, no new handshake step, and no special "take control" command in the general case (only the optional ``control_off`` adds a new command, and only where there is no module to hand control back to).
+It is worth noting what SECoP does *not* introduce here: there is no new message type, no new busy-sequence step, and no special "take control" command in the general case (only the optional ``control_off`` adds a new command, and only where there is no module to hand control back to).
 Coupling is expressed entirely through: